-- It’s missing fixed asset-management tools, which may be problematic if you need to calculate depreciation on computers, equipment and office furniture for taxes.
+- It’s missing fixed asset management tools, which may be problematic if you need to calculate depreciation on computers, equipment and office furniture for taxes.

-- It doesn’t provide phone support; customer service is now email-based.
+- It doesn’t provide phone support; customer service is now by email only.
 If you prefer to speak with a customer service or tech support agent when you experience an issue, this isn’t the accounting software for you.
-However, if you prefer to troubleshoot issues yourself, Wave provides several resources, including getting-started guides, video tutorials, how-to articles, FAQs, tips and a blog.
+However, Wave provides several resources for troubleshooting issues yourself.
+Within the software, it has popup and WaveBot tips and a help button that connects you to the community forum or the support page.
+Wave’s website has getting-started guides, video tutorials, how-to articles, FAQs, tips and a blog.

 While the lack of advanced features and customer service channels is a drawback, it is important to remember this is a free service.
 For a free service, you can’t get much better than Wave.

 Customer support is key to understanding and navigating an accounting tool.
 It’s important that representatives are easy to reach and offer helpful information.
 Unfortunately, during our search, getting in contact with a Wave agent over the phone was not possible.
 It has very limited forms of communication, which include an online form you can fill out for a help report.
 Although the company did respond to us through email, the program felt inaccessible.
 Email correspondence for an interested small business owner, which we pretend to be in our research process, takes longer and is a sure way for consumers to lose interest.